Background on eTRS

 - your purchases/goods;

-- original invoices/receipts;
+- original invoices/receipts; and

-- boarding pass/confirmed air ticket/confirmation slip showing the cruise itinerary.
+- boarding pass/confirmed air ticket.

-- Receive the Refund
+- Receive Your Refund

 Enforcement on Fraudulent TRS Claims